January 24, 2023

 Purchasing is ostensibly about products, but time and again, experience has shown me that in fact the success of an organization’s procurement and purchasing functions often comes down to people.

 Relationships are what run our industry, not just those between an organization and its clients but also its relationships with employees, suppliers and solution providers.
-At Unimarket, we always strive to put people first and take a highly customer-centric approach to implementing our solutions.
+At Unimarket, we put people first and take a highly client-centric approach to implementing our solutions.

 But how does relationship-building work when the client isn’t just one team, but an entire government department serving hundreds of thousands of people?
 That was the challenge we faced when implementing an online catalog solution for the New South Wales (NSW) Department of Education.